 Some applicants or residents may be persons with disabilities even though they do not have such income.
 In these cases, a verification form will be sent to a qualified professional having knowledge of the person's disability who can verify the person's status.

 Once the individual's disabled status is established, a professional third-party, competent to make an assessment, must provide written verification that the specific accommodation requested is due to the disability and the specific change is required for equal access to the housing program.
 Individuals with disabilities who request reasonable accommodations may submit requests either orally or in writing.
 They are not required to use a specific form in order to make such requests.
+Letters submitted by an applicant or resident from a qualified professional having knowledge of the person's disability are acceptable.
 However, the PHA has a standard Reasonable Accommodation Request form available in order to help expedite these requests.

-In order to appropriately review some requests (such as when a family requests an additional bedroom for medical equipment) a home visit may need to be conducted by the PHA.
-The PHA will provide a written decision to the person requesting the accommodation within a reasonable period of time.
+In order to appropriately review some requests (such as when a family requests an additional bedroom for medical equipment) a home visit may need to be conducted by The PHA will provide a written decision to the person requesting the accommodation within a reasonable period of time.
 When necessary, PHA may engage in an interactive process with the resident prior to issuing a decision on the request (e.g. where the connection between the disability and the requested accommodation is not clear).
 The PHA's RAC may also approve the request by committee decision when the request is clear and the need for the requested accommodation based on the resident's or applicant's disability is sufficiently demonstrated by the resident's or applicant's supporting documentation.
 When the request for accommodation is denied, the denial letter will indicate that the applicant or participant may contact staff to discuss alternative accommodations.
 Additionally, the applicant or participant may submit another request for a reasonable accommodation at any time.
 If a resident or applicant is denied the requested accommodation or feels that the alternative suggestions are inadequate, he or she may request an informal hearing to appeal the PHA's decision (please see Chapter 13 of the Admissions and Continued Occupancy Policy).